 The delightful care given to every facet is commendable, from the striking set up to sunflower seeds offered at the table as you sit; owner Ankit Gupta has truly worked hard to build the concept.
 The curries, noodle dishes, fried snacks, salads are all compiled in creative ways, frequently with a hot, sour, or sweet mix of spices and herbs; there is ample of choice in this vegetarian only restaurant.
-The tea leaf salad, a vivacious and sharp brew of dark-green fermented tea leaves and an array of aromatic, brittle things take you up the umami-rich vein and add an additional exhilarating textural element.
-Burmese flat rice noodle is an addictive jumble of noodle sheets, vegetables stirred in spicy-sweet soy sauce in a misty wok.
-A sundae-sized portion of the Burmese falooda made with reduced milk and varied coconut jelly, bright noodles and tapioca bits make for the perfect sweet ending.
+The 'Tea Leaf Salad', a vivacious and sharp brew of dark-green fermented tea leaves and an array of aromatic, brittle things take you up the umami-rich vein and add an additional exhilarating textural element.
+Absolutely, worth-a-try even if you are a forager by nature.
+The food precisely replicates the staples of Bamar Street food.

 Some restaurants are refreshingly honest and unique in their appeal, and deserves to be visited again and again.
 They have the guts to step away from conventions and foray into a culinary world that is new and unexplored till date.
 They may start their journey hampered by prejudices and reservations, but with clear vision and belief in their ideas they continue their road to success.
 ‘Burma Burma’ is a charming restaurant that is still finding its feet in the gastronomy world, but has surprised everyone with its fresh approach to Burmese cuisine.
 Part of new found restaurant district Cyber Hub, Burma Burma is a delightful time portal that takes you on an exciting journey of Burmese culture.
 Deep attention is paid to every minute detail of the restaurant, from food to décor, everything receives a careful observation resulting in a sight quite beautiful.